 Modern 7: Ages 14 and up, by audition or permission of instructor.

-Tap B: Ages 9-13 with at least two years of Tap instruction or permission of instructor
+Tap B: Ages 9-13 with at least one year of Tap instruction or permission of instructor

 This class is designed for those with little to no experience with tap dance.
 The primary focus of the class is the development of basic technical skills (shuffles, flaps, cramp-rolls, etc.).
 Students will also be introduced to the process of applying musical counts to the rhythmic tap combinations of the class.